W1ldPo1nter/django-queryable-properties/docs/basics.md

 Say we'd want to implement a queryable property for the `ApplicationVersion` example model that simply returns the combined version information as a string.
-To implement only the getter and the setter of such queryable property, the two following code examples achieve the same result.

-Using the decorator-based approach (looks just like a regular property):
+The two following sections show how to implement such a queryable property - for the sake of simplicity, the examples only show how to implement a getter and setter (which could also be implemented using a regular property).
+The following chapters of this documentation will show all available decorators, mixins and implementable methods in detail.

+### Decorator-based approach

+The decorator-based approach uses the class `queryable_property` and its methods as decorators:
 ```python
 from django.db import models
 from queryable_properties.properties import queryable_property